rh17983/Failure-Predictor-PREVENT/Readme.md

  - bams/

-    This folder contains the **Binary Anomaly Matrixes**, the data structures which represent the sets of anomalous KPIs, detected by the Deep Autoencoder model for each timestamp on the Preprocessed Data.
+    This folder contains the **Binary Anomaly Matrixes**, the data structures representing the sets of anomalous KPIs, detected by the Deep Autoencoder model for each timestamp on the Preprocessed Data.
 The binary values of the data set indicate the anomality of the KPI at the timestamp (0 - not anomalous, 1 - anomalous).

  - bams_shuffled/

-    This folder contains the **Shuffled Binary Anomaly Matrixes** - the same (see the previous point) binary anomaly matrixes with the anomalous values shuffled amoung all ten node master-slave pairs of the cluster.
-It represetns a synthetic sequences of anomalous KPIs that we derived by replicating and grouping anomalies from the **anomalies** folder.
+    This folder contains the **Shuffled Binary Anomaly Matrixes** - the same (see the previous point) binary anomaly matrixes with the anomalous values shuffled among all ten node master-slave pairs of the cluster.
+It represents a synthetic sequence of anomalous KPIs that we derived by replicating and grouping anomalies from the **anomalies** folder.
 We use these sequences for training and testing Premise.

 # Prerequisites